 8. Mammoth Cave National Park (Kentucky)

-This National Park and UNESCO World Heritage Site has the world’s largest network of natural caves and underground passageways.
+Fall in Kentucky is gorgeous, not to mention a great time to visit this National Park and UNESCO World Heritage Site, which has the world’s largest network of natural caves and underground passageways.

 The park serves as an ecosystem for varied flora and fauna, both above and below ground.
 The cave system exhibits every possible type of cave formation, and possesses the world’s richest known array of cave-dwelling wildlife.